Clubhouse (app)

-Clubhouse is a social audio app for iOS and Android where users can communicate in audio chat rooms that accommodate groups of thousands of people.
+Clubhouse is a social audio app for iOS and Android.

-Clubhouse led to the emergence of a new social media segment known as social audio or drop-in audio.
-Soon realizing the potential of this segment, a handful of companies came out with their social audio solutions as standalone products or as an expansion to their current products.
-Clubhouse being the pioneer in this segment, all competitors eventually adapted its features to their products.
+Clubhouse inspired competitor products from Meta, Twitter through Twitter Spaces, and Spotify with a product called Greenroom.

 History

-Clubhouse began as a social media startup by founders Paul Davison and Rohan Seth in Fall 2019.
-Originally designed for podcasts under the name Talkshow, the app was rebranded as "Clubhouse" and officially released for the iOS operating system in March 2020.
-Clubhouse was valued at $100 million after receiving funding from notable angel investors, including Ryan Hoover (Product Hunt), Balaji Srinivasan (Coinbase), James Beshara (Tilt.com), and several venture capitalists, including a $12 million Series A investment from the venture capital firm, Andreessen Horowitz, in May 2020.
+Clubhouse began as an invite only social media startup by Paul Davison and Rohan Seth in Fall 2019.
+Originally designed for podcasts with the name Talkshow, the app was rebranded as "Clubhouse" and officially released for the iOS operating system in March 2020 and as of May 2021 the Android systems as well.
+Clubhouse was valued at $100 million after receiving funding from notable angel investors.
+These investors included Ryan Hoover (Founder, Product Hunt), Balaji Srinivasan (Former CTO, Coinbase), James Beshara (Co-Founder, Tilt.com), and several venture capitalists, including a $12 million Series A investment from the venture capital firm, Andreessen Horowitz, in May 2020.

-The app gained popularity in the early months of the COVID-19 pandemic and had 600,000 registered users by December 2020.
-In January 2021, CEO Paul Davison announced that the app's active weekly user base consisted of approximately 2 million individuals.
-The company announced that it would begin working on an Android version of the app.
-In that month, the app became widely used in Germany when German podcast hosts Philipp Klöckner and Philipp Gloeckler started an invite-chain over a Telegram group, bringing German influencers, journalists, and politicians to the platform.
-Clubhouse also raised their Series B at a $1 billion valuation.
+The app gained popularity in the early months of the COVID-19 pandemic.
+It had 600,000 registered users by December 2020.
+In January 2021, CEO Paul Davison announced that the active weekly user base on the app consisted of approximately 2 million individuals.
+The company announced that it would start working on an Android version of the app.
+In that month, the app became widely used in Germany when German podcast hosts Philipp Klöckner and Philipp Gloeckler began an invite-chain over a Telegram group.
+It brought German influencers, journalists, and politicians to the platform.
+Clubhouse raised their Series B at a $1 billion valuation.